mvanderlyn27/odyssey_backend/docs/workouts.md

         Output: 201 Created with basic plan details (id, name).

-        Usage: Get the possible exercies from the backend that have required_equipment contained in the user's available_equipment, Pass this info along with other input info of user preferences to Gemini generation, parse the response, populate workout_plans, plan_days, workout_plan_day_exercises, plan_sets.
+        Usage: Get the possible exercies from the backend that have equipment_required contained in the user's available_equipment, Pass this info along with other input info of user preferences to Gemini generation, parse the response, populate workout_plans, plan_days, workout_plan_day_exercises, plan_sets.
 Sets initial current_target_weight (based on user input, or gemini estimates) and weight_progression_amount in base units (KG).
 Deactivates previous plan.

     GET /workouts/plans/active